Communication Sciences and Disorders

 - Hearing Aid Service

-BU's on-campus Speech, Language and Hearing Clinic provides various diagnostic, therapeutic, and counseling services for both children and adults.
-These services are provided on an outpatient basis and are an extension of BU's graduate training programs in audiology and speech-language pathology.
-Services are provided and supervised by certified/licensed staff of the Department of Audiology and Speech Pathology.
+BU’s Speech, Language and Hearing clinic provides diagnostic, therapeutic, and counseling services to children and adults of all ages.
+These outpatient services are an extension of BU’s graduate training program in speech-language pathology.
+Services are provided by nationally certified, and PA licensed professional staff of the Department of Communication Sciences and Disorders, and graduate students in their clinical practicum courses who are supervised by these professional staff.

-The Speech-Language Pathology Clinic offers a broad range of comprehensive evaluations and treatment services for adults and children who have a wide range of communication disorders and differences in the following areas:
+The Speech, Language, and Hearing Clinic offers comprehensive evaluation and treatment services for adults and children who have communication disorders or communication differences related to: